Juverna (1804 ship)

 Juverna was a schooner launched at Portaferry in 1804.
 She immediately became a slave ship in the triangular trade in enslaved people.
 She made one complete slave voyage.
-A French squadron captured her in late 1805 or early 1806 before she could embark any slaves on her second slave voyage.
+A French squadron captured her in late 1805 or early 1806, before she could embark any slaves on her second slave voyage.

 Career

 Juverna first appeared in Lloyd's Register (LR) in 1804.

-1st slave voyage (1804–1805): Captain Robert Lewis sailed from Liverpool on 29 July 1804.
-He acquired slaves at Calabar.
-Juverna arrived at Suriname on 1 April 1805 with 89 slaves.
-She had taken on 110 male and female slaves, two of whom died before she left Africa.
-On her way to the West Indies she stopped at Prince's Island to allow the slaves to bathe.
-During the voyage to Suriname another 19 slaves died.
+1st voyage transporting enslaved people (1804–1805): Captain Robert Lewis sailed from Liverpool on 29 July 1804.
+In 1804, 147 vessels sailed from English ports, bound for the trade in enslaved people; 120 of these vessels sailed from Liverpool.

+Lewis acquired captives at Calabar.
+Juverna arrived at Suriname on 1 April 1805, with 89 captives.
+She had taken on 110 male and female captives, two of whom died before she left Africa.
+On her way to the West Indies she stopped at Prince's Island to allow the captives to bathe.
+During the voyage to Suriname another 19 captives died.

 At Suriname the ship's doctor and nine seamen deserted.
 She sailed from Suriname on 12 June 1805.
 She sailed in convoy.
 During her voyage to the United Kingdom HMS Leander pressed one of her crew.
 Juverna arrived back at Liverpool on 23 July.
 She had left with 20 crew members and had suffered four crew deaths on her voyage.
 She brought 145 bags of sugar and 58 bales of cotton from Suriname.

-2nd slave voyage (1805–loss): Captain Thomas Brassey sailed from Liverpool on 16 November 1805.
+2nd voyage transporting enslaved people (1805–loss): Captain Thomas Brassey sailed from Liverpool on 16 November 1805.